 - Search Revenue.
 Our search revenue increased to US\$68.2 million in 2017 from US\$10.2 million in 2016, or US\$54.6 million in 2016 on a pro forma consolidated basis, representing an increase of 25.0% on a pro forma consolidated basis.
-The increase was primarily due to an increase in our average revenue per qualified search following improved monetization by our search partners and the PC user base growth in high-ARPU Western markets, directly affecting the monetary value of our revenue share.
-This trend was amplified by our collaboration with search partners to enhance the mobile search experience for many of our users by enabling richer landing pages that also featured more high-end advertisements. - Advertising Revenue.
+The increase was primarily due to improved search monetization by our search partners, including specific initiatives carried out with our partners to enhance the search experience for our users. - Advertising Revenue.
 Our advertising revenue increased to US\$41.0 million in 2017 from US\$5.2 million in 2016, or US\$33.2 million in 2016 on a pro forma consolidated basis, representing an increase of 23.7% on a pro forma consolidated basis.
-The most dramatic impact came with the introduction of the Opera News service in our mobile browsers in 2017, opening up additional volumes of advertising inventory and supporting longer session times, ultimately resulting in rapid revenue growth on industry-standard mobile ad units.
-Further, price factors such as growth in high-ARPU markets for the PC user base and closer collaboration with our e-commerce partners to improve conversion rates represented favorable factors towards our overall growth in advertising revenue. - Technology Licensing and Other Revenue.
+The increase was primarily due to the introduction of additional advertising inventory on our mobile browsers due to the introduction of our AI content recommendation engine in 2017, and an increase in our ability to enable partner traffic from our PC browser. - Technology Licensing and Other Revenue.
 Our technology licensing and other revenue increased to US\$19.7 million in 2017 from US\$3.3 million in 2016, or US\$19.5 million in 2016 on a pro forma consolidated basis.
 Technology licensing and other revenue, which included US\$7.0 million associated with a perpetual license agreement, remained stable in 2017, in line with our strategic decision to center our focus on our content discovery business which we believe is more scalable.